svanderburg/libprocreact/README.md

 ------------------------------------------------------------
 The previous two collection examples are executed *synchronously*.
-This means that while the execution of each function that retrieves an element is done asychronously, the overall iteration blocks the parent process until it completes, which is not always desirable.
+This means that while the execution of each function that retrieves an element is done asynchronously, the overall iteration task blocks the parent process until it completes, which is not always desirable.

 A possible solution to make iterations asynchronous is to fork another